syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Getting-Started.md

    ~~~
    {:.prettyprint }

-   > Note: Create a connection string in Web.config file using SQL database.
+   N> Create a connection string in Web.config file using SQL database.

    ~~~ html